badsyntax/richardwillis.info/blog/monitor-dokku-server-prometheus-loki-grafana.md

 ---
-title: 'Monitor a dokku Next.js app with Prometheus & Grafana'
+title: 'Monitor a dokku server with Prometheus, Grafana & Loki'
-excerpt: 'How to use the picture HTML element to provide responsive images.'
+excerpt: 'How to setup a full monitoring stack on your dokku server using Prometheus, Loki & Grafana.'
-date: '2020-12-28T05:35:07.322Z'
+date: '2021-01-14T05:35:07.322Z'
 author:
   name: Richard Willis
   picture: '/assets/blog/authors/richard.jpg'